-- All staff understand the early help process and work closely with their early help worker attached to the school. - All staff will understand that a child's experiences, such as abuse, neglect, trauma and adverse childhood experiences, can impact on their mental health, behaviour & education. - All staff are clear about the process for making referrals to local authority Children's Social Care (CSC). - Staff understand if there are concerns about a child's welfare, they will firstly speak to the DSL, DDSL or the Principal (in the absence of a DSL), to agree a course of action.
-In the absence of a DSL or the Principal being available, staff must not delay in directly contacting Children's social care or the police if they believe a child is at immediate risk of significant harm. - All staff know what to do if they identify a safeguarding issue, or a child discloses to them that they are being abused or neglected. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school.
-Staff should consider whether children are at risk of abuse or exploitation in situations outside their families and speak to the DSL. - All staff will use school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems. - All staff understand the signs of different types of abuse and neglect, as well as specific safeguarding issues as outlined in the policy. - Staff will speak to the DSL if they have a concern about a child's mental health.
+- Understand the school's safeguarding responses to children who absent during the school day/missing from education. - Understand the early help process and work closely with their early help worker attached to the school. - Understand that a child's experiences, such as abuse, neglect, trauma and adverse childhood experiences, can impact on their mental health, behaviour & education. - Are clear about the process for making referrals to local authority Children's Social Care (CSC). - Understand if there are concerns about a child's welfare, they will firstly speak to one of the DSL, DDSLs, or the Principal (in the absence of a DSL), to agree a course of action.
+In the absence of a DSL or the Principal being available, staff must not delay in directly contacting Children's Social Care or the police if they believe a child is at immediate risk of significant harm. - Know what to do if they identify a safeguarding issue, or a child discloses to them that they are being abused or neglected. - Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment. - Know children can be at risk of harm inside and outside of their home, at school and online and should speak to the DSL if they have any concerns that children may be at risk of abuse or exploitation. - Understand that children who are (or who are perceived to be) lesbian, gay, bi, or trans (LGBT) can be targeted by other children. - Use school procedures for recording any cause for concerns and passing information on to the DSL in accordance with school's recording systems. - Understand the signs and indicators of different types of abuse and neglect, as well as specific safeguarding issues as outlined in the policy. - Speak to the DSL if they have a concern about a child's mental health. - Are aware and understand that children absent from education or/missing absconding/during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation/criminal exploitation.

-6.2 The Role of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads.
+6.2 The Role of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSLs).

-The school has a member of the senior leadership team designated by the Governing Body as the strategic Safeguarding Lead she along with the Deputy Designated Safeguarding Leads (DDSL's), will provide support to staff members and other adults to carry out their safeguarding duties, and who will liaise closely with other services such as children's social care and other services that support children.
-The role of the DSL is explicit in the role-holder's job description as set out in Keeping Children Safe in Education 2021 Annex C
+The school has a member of the senior leadership team designated by the Governing Body as the strategic Safeguarding Lead, this is Alanna Jones.
+She, along with the other Designated Safeguarding Leads (DSLs) and Deputy Designated Safeguarding Leads (DDSLs), will provide support to staff members and other adults to carry out their safeguarding duties, and who will liaise closely with other services such as children's Social Care and other services that support children.
+The role of the DSL is explicit in the role-holder's job description as set out in Keeping Children Safe in Education 2023 Annex C

-During term-time the DSL and/or a deputies will always be available (during school/college hours) for staff in the school/college to discuss any safeguarding concerns.
+During term-time the DSL and/or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Arrangements will be made to ensure that access to the DSL or one of the deputies will be available to staff during off-site visits or other extra-curricular activities taking place outside normal school hours.

-The DSL/DDSL will have knowledge and skills for recognising and acting upon Child Protection concerns, having received appropriate training.
+The DSL will have knowledge and skills for recognising and acting upon Child Protection concerns, having received appropriate training.
 The DSL is also the 'Prevent Single Point of Contact' (SPOC).